getwax/wax/packages/compression/README.md

-# Compression for 4337
+# Compression for ERC-4337

-Contracts implementing compression for 4337 wallets.
+Contracts implementing compression for ERC-4337 accountss.
 This work is compatible with ERC-4337 v0.6.

+See https://hackmd.io/@voltrevo/Bkz8syuUp for more details & performance.

 ## Performance